Who’s who in the Daybell case

 Months before his death, Charles told police he was worried about Lori’s mental health and said she wanted him dead.
 He also expressed worry for JJ’s safety.

 Alex Cox shot Charles to death July 11, 2019, in Chandler, Arizona.
+Lori may be charged with murder in that case.

 The Cox family